pavankalisetti009/gitlab/doc/development/documentation/styleguide/word_list.md

 - GitLab Runner Kubernetes executor, because this can infringe on the Kubernetes trademark.

+## language model, large language model

+When referring to language models, be precise.
+Not all language models are large, and not all models are language models.
+When in doubt, ask a developer or PM for confirmation.

+You can use LLM to refer to a large language model if you spell it out on first use.

 ## later

 Use **later** when talking about version numbers.